 Carbon Footprint The Carbon Footprint (CFP) expressed as an oxygen dioxide equivalent (CO 2) represents emissions of Greenhouse Gases (GHG) in the process of transportation.
 In our study CFP is estimated based on the number of calculated Food Miles.
-For all means of transportation used fuel consumption (l/kg) is multiplied by the Carbon Footprint (CFP) coefficient [Defra 2009].
-For all transportations that require the use of cooling system fuel consumption was increased by the coefficient proposed by Tassou et al. [2009] Carbon Footprint = Fuel consumption $\left(\frac{l}{kg}\right) CFP \ coefficient (CO2/kg)$ SOCIAL SUSTAINABILITY INDICATORS Labour to production ratio [h/kg] Reflects the number of hours worked used in respective chains in the distribution processes including preparing products for transportation, loading, transporting and selling by producer (farmer). $Labour to production = \frac{\left(\begin{pmatrix} man hours used for man hours preparing for sale + used for transport per one delivery and selling \\ per one delivery and selling \end{pmatrix} \frac{Number of deliveries}{volume of sales in the channel (kg)}$ Gender equality [%] Represents the share of hours worked by women in distribution processes (see above).
-Bargaining power Estimated based on self-assessment by business managers surveyed evaluating their position in the chain on the basis of the following criteria: 1. position in the channel (the extent to which they can influence "things"); 2. level of trust in relations with other chain participants; 3. relations with other farmers (producers) participating in the same chain; 4. relations with the customers.
+For all means of transportation used fuel consumption (l/kg) is multiplied by the Carbon Footprint (CFP) coefficient [Defra 2009] .
+For all transportations that require the use of cooling system fuel consumption was increased by the coefficient proposed by Tassou et al. [2009] $CarbonFootprint = Fuel consumption \left(\frac{l}{kg}\right) CFP coefficient (CO2/kg)$ SOCIAL SUSTAINABILITY INDICATORS Labour to production ratio [h/kg] Reflects the number of hours worked used in respective chains in the distribution processes including preparing products for transportation, loading, transporting and selling by producer (farmer). $Labour to production = \frac{\left(\begin{pmatrix} man hours used for man hours preparing for sale + used for transport per one delivery and selling \end{pmatrix} Number of deliveries}{volume of sales in the channel (kg)}$ Gender equality [%] Represents the share of hours worked by women in distribution processes (see above). $Gender\ equality = \frac{in\ respective\ chains}{total\ labour\ input\ for\ distribution\ (h)} 100\ \%$ Bargaining power Estimated based on self-assessment by business managers surveyed evaluating their position in the chain on the basis of the following criteria: 1. position in the channel (the extent to which they can influence "things"); 2. level of trust in relations with other chain participants; 3. relations with other farmers (producers) participating in the same chain; 4. relations with the customers.
 Chain evaluation Measure based on self-evaluation of factors which may have influence of the perception of how attractive the chain is for the producer.
 The attractiveness of the chain has been rated in relation to the following factors: Prices achieved in the chain; Possibility of selling large quantities of produce; Level of labour requirements according to the process of preparing for sale and transportation; possibility of making long term contracts; regular and assured payments; general level of satisfaction ("how much do you "like" this chain?").
-Source: own elab The Likert scale 1 (poor) to 5 (excellent) has been used.
+The Likert scale 1 (poor) to 5 (excellent) has been used.